Bl4Cc4t/homebrew-other/README.md

 # homebrew-other

-Some Formulae for some projects (not mine).
+Some Formulae for some projects (mostly not mine).

 ## Installation